 “Dimensions of Buildings and Compartments Maximum Limits of Dimensions – 4000m² (3700m² under SBO 1994 by Law) or 14000m³ (under sprinklered building”.

-Performance Based Approach has been widely practised in Malaysia since 2003.
+The performance-Based Approach has been widely practised in Malaysia since 2003.
 Therefore, the PBA is applicable if the compartmentation and travel distance limits in the architectural plan exceed the seventh and ninth schedules.
-Can you imagine a big mall such as AEON, GIANT and TESCO for example with limited compartment?
-An airport building with a limited travel distance of 45 meters (unsprinklered) or 60 meters (sprinklered)? and so on for each of those limits, it must be unusual right?
+Can you imagine a big mall such as AEON, GIANT and TESCO for example with limited compartments?
+An airport building with a limited travel distance of 45 meters (unsprinklered) or 60 meters (sprinklered) and so on for each of those limits, it must be unusual right?
 And don’t forget coupled with the uniqueness of various designs and the variety of functions of large buildings including skyscrapers now that clearly make it onerous to comply with the existing prescriptive building code.

 The Fire and Rescue Department of Malaysia (FRDM) or known as BOMBA strongly encourages the compliance of the prescriptive building code, that is why only compartmentation and a travel distance of fire requirement are allowed as noncompliance and provide alternative means with PBA with an approach of smoke management system compliance with MS 1780: 2017 and AS / NZS 1668-1: 2015 standards.